Walk 21: Toy's Hill and Ide Hill

 slightly to the right, take the track on the left just

-field gates, go through a kissing gate on the right.
+just before two more, go through a kissing gate on the

-the wood on your left.
-Beyond the next gate (at
+Follow field edge with the wood on your left.

-lowest point) bear right uphill through a gate and along
+Through next gate bear right uphill and along track

-left just before a house, so that you go along two sides
+so that you go along two sides of a triangle.

-of a triangle.
-Follow the track through the farm,
+Follow the track through the farm, keeping left past

-until you reach a road.
-Turn left up the road and
+Keepers House, until you reach a road.
+Turn left

 When you reach Chains Farm, keep left and go through

-a couple of kissing gates into a large field.
-Bear
+(or past) a couple of kissing gates into a large field.

-left (but don’t go through the gateway immediately on
+Don’t go through the gateway immediately on the left but

-you past a pond to Boarhill.
-Go through the gate
+Keep climbing past a small pond to Boarhill.
+Go

-into the drive and up the hill.
-When the drive
+through the gate into the drive and up the hill.

-broader, more level path, turn left and follow to a
+level path at a T-junction, turn left and follow to a

 grass mini-roundabout.
 Take the farthest track on